Nemocas/AbstractAlgebra.jl/docs/src/ring_interface.md

 Outer constructors for most AbstractAlgebra types are provided by overloading the call syntax for parent objects.

-If `R` is a parent object for a given ring we provide the following constructors.
+If `R` is a parent object for a given ring we require the following constructors.

 ```julia
 (R::MyParent)()